zeolearn/nodejs-text-tutorial/module2.md

 # Modularizing Code in Node.js

 Before writing Node.js applications you must learn and understand about modules and packages in Node.js.
 Modules in Node.js are the building blocks of an application.
 It helps you break down your application into smaller pieces.
 Node.js follows a similar philosophy from the starts of its origin that has been a common practice in the Unix programming world, that is, "one program should do one thing and it should do very well."
-Modules in Node.js are nothing but JavaScript files that end with `.js` extension that contains JavaScript code along with usage of Node.js Core API and other third party modules from npm.
+Modules in Node.js are nothing but JavaScript files that end with `.js` file extension that contains JavaScript code along with usage of Node.js Core API and other third-party modules from npm.

 ## Types of modules